 In the first half, attendants can gather, relax, and catch up with each other over lunch.
 In the second half, attendants can use the time to give a short presentation about work they have found interesting, results they would like to advertise, and/or practice for future presentations.

-Location John Crerar Library (JCL) 390 (large auditorium on third floor)
+Location John Crerar Library (JCL) 298 (large classroom on second floor)

 Time Every Wednesday at 12:30pm - 1:30pm

 Logistics Weekly announcements for speakers will be sent to the Univ. of Chicago Theory mailing list as well as the Theory Lunch calendar.
 Updates, announcements of new events, and Zoom links will also be published to this webpage.